 Bismarck North Dakota Temple

-61st operating temple
+61st dedicated temple in operation

 © 2006, Jeff Christensen.
 All rights reserved.